auth0/cosmos/core/components/layouts/row-layout/row-layout.md

 ---

-Use a `RowLayout` to organize its children into a row layouts, creating a separation between each item.
+The `RowLayout` organizes its children into rows, creating a vertical separation between them.

 ```jsx
   <RowLayout {props}>